cotech/jekyll-website/join.md

 ## Who can join?

-To join CoTech you need to be a worker owned co-operative providing digital or technical services in the UK and [join workers.coop](https://www.workers.coop/join/).
+To join CoTech you need to be a worker owned co-operative providing digital or technical services in the UK, and [become a member of workers.coop](https://www.workers.coop/join/).

 For more details on who can join and how to join, please see the wiki pages linked to below: